vendrhub/vendr-documentation/content/docs/packages/reviews/0.1.0/how-to-guides/configure-hcaptcha.md

 ## App Settings

-With both settings located, enabling hCaptcha support in Vendr Reviews is as simple as defining two app settings in your `Web.config`
+With both settings located, enabling hCaptcha support in Vendr Reviews is as purely a matter of defining two app settings in your `Web.config`

 ````xml
 <appSettings>